Reviewing our past year can influence the coming year better than setting New Year’s resolutions and goals.

 First, look at what you wanted to accomplish.
 This is where you look back on goals, objectives, plans, etc. that you achieved or did not achieve.
 Both are insightful and important to recognize.

 • What were my three main objectives I wanted to accomplish this past year?
-Did I accomplish it?
+Did I accomplish them?
 Yes or No?
 Why or Why Not?

 Next, consider what you learned.
 This could be lessons from mistakes or opportunities, challenges or successes.